pinterest/querybook/docs_website/docs/integrations/plugins.md

 Lineage plugin allows you to extend Querybook to fetch lineage information from a custom data lineage backend.
 Please check [Add Lineage guide](./add_lineage.md) for more details.

 ### Event Logger Plugin
-By default, querybook supports printing/storing event logs(e.g. API requests, frontend instrumentation logs and etc) to console and mysql db.
+By default, Querybook supports printing/storing event logs(e.g. API requests, frontend instrumentation logs and etc) to console and mysql db.
 If you'd like to store event logs to somewhere else, you can add a custom event logger.
 Please check [Add Event Logger guide](./add_event_logger.md) for more details.

 ### DAG Exporter Plugin (Experimental)